 When you make a withdrawal you can take out all of your money, or just some of it.
-When your funds are transferred, they go into an account that you nominate at the time your Business Notice Saver is opened.
+When your funds are transferred, they go into an account that you nominate at the time your Notice Saver is opened.
 This can be any New Zealand bank account.
 If you want to change your nominated account and to help protect your funds, please complete a Notice Saver account change advice (PDF 31.3 KB).

 Withdrawing money early

-When you request an immediate withdrawal of part or all of your money from Business Notice Saver without giving the required notice, you'll be charged an immediate withdrawal charge.
-The amount of the charge varies depending on the amount being withdrawn, the current rate of return for your Business Notice Saver and the length of the required notice period.
+When you request an immediate withdrawal of part or all of your money from Notice Saver without giving the required notice, you'll be charged an immediate withdrawal charge.
+The amount of the charge varies depending on the amount being withdrawn, the current rate of return for your Notice Saver and the length of the required notice period.

 If your application is approved the Immediate Withdrawal Charge applies (which is a reduction against the return earned).